-To the sanctuary are two roads - to the west of Paphos and from east of Curio.
-Visitors come here through the western gate, from which today are preserved only base flanked them in times past columns.
-Gates lead to a large, irregularly shaped paved courtyard is surrounded by a variety of religious premises.
-Wide left of the gate partially restored staircase which leads to the so-called north-western building overlooking the platform.
-This building is poorly preserved, you can see his internal layout: the axis of the building is divided into two elongated space, each of them along the walls are platforms, framed by pillars.
-Under assumptions of researchers on these platforms were placed votive sculptures, which are presented as a gift to God.
+Two roads lead to the sanctuary - from the west of Paphos and from the east of Kourion.
+Visitors come here through the western gate, from which today only the bases of the columns that flanked them in the past were preserved.
+The gate leads into a large, non-standard form paved courtyard, which was surrounded by various religious buildings.
+To the left of the gate is a wide partially restored staircase that leads to the so-called north-west building towering on the platform.
+This building is poorly preserved, you can see its internal layout: on the axis of the building is divided into two elongated rooms, in each of them along the walls there are platforms framed by columns.
+Under the assumptions of the researchers, these platforms housed vocal sculptures, which were presented as a gift to the god.

 Along the south side of the yard stretches monumental Doric portico covering the southern facade of the building.
 It consists of five equally planned isolated premises.
 In each of them along the walls stretch low platform built of stone and framed with Doric colonnades.
 Similar structure of the building with the north suggests that these premises have also been used as a repository for votive gifts.

 At the entrance of one of these buildings is the inscription, which read that the premises were built by Emperor Trojans in 101 AD.
 The so-called South building was restored partially, here Doric colonnade was rebuilt from the slender smooth-columns surmounted by small capitals.